okfde/okfn.de/content/blog/2025/2025-08-25-activism-from-within-power.md

 ... to create a climate in which **criticism is possible and acceptable**.

-... because power, when distributed well and used correctly, can **achieve a lot of good**.
+... because power, when distributed well and used correctly, can **achieve a lot of good**

----
-**PDF download:** You can download the exercise **Uncovering Power Structures** as a PDF file.
-**The licence** for this is CC-BY SA 4.0, which means you can use and remix it, but you must credit us as the author.
-We look forward to your feedback if you use it, your experiences and suggestions for improvement.